vfisikop/dingo/README.md

 ### Set the restriction in the flux space

-FVA and FBA,  restrict the flux space to the set of flux vectors that have an objective value equal to the optimal value of the function. dingo allows for a more  relaxed option where you could ask for flux vectors that have an objective value equal to at least a percentage of the optimal value,
+FVA and FBA,  restrict the flux space to the set of flux vectors that have an objective value equal to the optimal value of the function. dingo-walk allows for a more  relaxed option where you could ask for flux vectors that have an objective value equal to at least a percentage of the optimal value,

 ```python
 model.set_opt_percentage(90)